coverclock/com-diag-placer/README.md

 # Code Generators

-* placer_array_name - Generates an array of field names for a schema.
+* placer_field_name - Generates an array of field names for a schema.
-* placer_array_sizeof - Generates an array of field sizes for a schema.
+* placer_field_sizeof - Generates an array of field sizes for a schema.
-* placer_array_type - Generates an array of field SQLite3 types for a schema.
+* placer_field_type - Generates an array of field SQLite3 types for a schema.
 * placer_exec_callback - Generates an exec callback function for a schema.
 * placer_exec_prototype - Generates a prototype for an exec callback function.
 * placer_null - Generates no code for a schema.